How to Grow Great Tomatoes in Melbourne

 Larger tomatoes are great for slicing into sandwiches and are much easier to pick and handle than the smaller varieties.
 They are often better to store for longer periods of time.

-If you’re planning on turning your delicious produce into some tasty pasta sauce, sugo, salsa, tomato sauce or even drying them, then it’s best to grow tomatoes that have been bred for that purpose.
+If you’re planning on turning your delicious produce into some tasty pasta sauce, passata, salsa, tomato sauce or even drying them, then it’s best to grow tomatoes that have been bred for that purpose.
 Roma and San Marzano tomatoes are low in juice, seeds and pulp, which means the flavours when you dry or cook with them are far more intense.
 Many cooking tomatoes are also determinate, which means they’ll all ripen over a short period of time.
 This means you can pick and preserve in one or two big hits.
-If you are growing tomatoes for saucing or cooking, then we suggest you grow a few vines to ensure that you have enough fruit to make it worth your time.
+As I mentioned in my guide to making passata, I hate washing up, so big batches suit me best.
+If you are growing tomatoes for saucing or cooking, then I suggest you grow a few vines to ensure that you have enough fruit to make it worth your time.

 I’ve noticed that some varieties of tomatoes are far more prone to diseases, such as early blight.
+Variety selection is the single most important aspect of growing your own food.
 One of my favourite tomatoes is Jaune Flammee.
 It produces lovely small orange fruit, often well before Christmas.
 However, the plant seems very susceptible to early blight and usually dies back by February.
 Other varieties such as Broad Ripple Currant keep producing well into winter and thrive in almost any soil condition.
 It can be difficult to find information on disease resistance.
 Experience and keeping a gardening diary, can help you to refine your variety selection over the years, so that you plant reliable croppers.

 Some of my favourite tomato varieties